 How to apply 1.
-If you attend a CAP school, you should apply through UCAS Progress according to the internal timescales set by your school and no later than Wednesday 10th January 2018, our deadline date.
+If you attend a Cambridge Area Partnership school, you will be applying through UCAS Progress according to the internal timescales set by your school and no later than Thursday 10 January 2019, our deadline date.

 The UCAS Progress online system is also available to some other schools, including: